netgurru/casestudy-kops-project/infra/README.md

 This command will render the Kubernetes objects based on the template and store them in the specified output directory.

-By following these steps, you should have a deployment with Nginx and the web
+By following these steps, we should have a deployment with Nginx and the web

  application running in the same pod, sharing public files through shared storage, exposed with a service object, and implementing auto-scaling.
-Additionally, you will use Ansible for configuration management and Helm for rendering reusable Kubernetes objects.
+Additionally, we will use Ansible for configuration management and Helm for rendering reusable Kubernetes objects.